ENCODE-DCC/dnase-seq-pipeline/README.md

 You can use the 76bp [dnase_template.json](templates/json/GRCh38/76/dnase_template.json) or the 36bp [dnase_template.json](templates/json/GRCh38/36/dnase_template.json) for GRCh38 to avoid having to fill in the references and machine_size sections.

 ### Steps
-The pipelines can be roughly split up into these steps:
+The pipelines can be roughly split up into these parts:
 * *Concatenate, trim, and align fastqs* - The raw FASTQs are concatenated, trimmed for adapters and length, and aligned with BWA (single-end and paired-end data are kept separate).
 * *Merge, mark, and filter BAMs* - The aligned PE/SE BAMs are merged and duplicate are marked.
 Low-quality and non-nuclear reads are filtered out.
 * *Call hotspots and peaks and get SPOT score* - The BAM is passed to Hotspots1 and Hotspot2 in order to get peaks and SPOT score.